Gangsta-Team/scarface/README.md

 "ImGuiTextSize": 20.0, // Original is 16.f
 "Log": false, // Not used for now
-"ReleaseMode": false, // Default false -> spoofs your Game into Dev Mode "WindowedSpoof": true // if on true your game will be forces into a borderless window mode!
+"ReleaseMode": false, // Default false -> spoofs your Game into Dev Mode "WindowedSpoof": true // if on true your game will be forced into a borderless window mode!
 }
 ```